Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 # WebGPU-WGSL-BigInt
-This repository contains various source codes needed to be able to use, in your WGSL shaders, 64bit arithmetic and more.
+This repository contains various source codes needed to be able to use, in your WGSL shaders, 64bit arithmetic and more!

-More precisely, it allows to manage operations between BigInts with length up to 2^19 bits, or 157826 decimal digits.
+More precisely, it allows to manage arithmetic and logical operations between BigInts with length up to 2^19 bits, or 157826 decimal digits.

 Now, why different source codes?